 After setting up GitHub in the Exalate app, you should be redirected to a welcome screen:

-Click on “the connections” text on the left-hand menu.
-From there, click on “initiate connection”.
+Click on the “Connections” tab on the left-hand menu.
+From there, click on “Initiate connection”.

-Once you’ve chosen that, you’ll need to enter the details of your other connection.
+Next, you’ll need to enter the details of your other connection.
 In this case that will be your Zendesk account URL.
-Then you can choose whether to sync a single project or create a template for working with multiple projects.

 Give your new connection a name and an optional description.
 A meaningful name and detailed description will make these easier to work with later, especially if you set up several connections.

+An invitation code will be generated now.
 Copy the invitation code somewhere.
-We’re done with GitHub for now, but if you look at the connections area, you can see our newly set up connection listed there.
+We’re done with GitHub for now, but if you look at the connections area, you can see our newly established connection listed there as “Pending”.
+It will become “Active” only when verification is completed on the Zendesk side.

 Now go back to Zendesk and take a look in the Zendesk app tab.
+You can also go to Zendesk if you click “Go to remote” on the screen above.
 Click to accept the EULA license if you haven’t already.
 You should see a screen such as this:

-Click on the light gray “accept invitation” button and paste the code you just generated into the “invitation code” area.
-Click “next”.
+Click on the light gray “Accept invitation” button and paste the code you just generated into the text area.
+Click “Next”.

 Step 4: Configure your Connection to Determine What Information Gets Shared

-If you’re happy with the rules and don’t want to change anything at this point, click on the “Confirm” button to set up the connection.
+If you’re happy with the rules and don’t want to change anything at this point, click on the “Publish” button to set up the connection.

 You’ll now see the connection listed, just like in GitHub.
 Now let’s see what we can do with it.
 Let’s set the rules, so tickets created in Zendesk are sent to GitHub.